libtcod/libtcod/README.md

 ### How do I get set up? ###

+#### Using the provided binaries ####

+Currently, only Windows binaries are available from the Bitbucket [download section](https://bitbucket.org/libtcod/libtcod/downloads) for this project.
+If you are programming in C or C++, various sample projects are provided which can be used as examples.
+For those who wish to program in Python which is the only scripting language support that has been contributed so far, the basics are described in [part 1](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod,_part_1#Setting_it_up) of the tutorial.

+#### Compiling from source ####

 You have two options, both of which are located under the `build/` subdirectory.

 For Windows users, either running the top-level 'build.bat' script, or opening the solution directly within Visual Studio.